-These easy, vegan and gluten-free lentil meatballs are amazing served with tomato sauce, pasta and fresh basil.
+These easy lentil meatballs are amazing served with tomato sauce, pasta and fresh basil.

 3 lentil meatballs with tomato sauce topped with fresh basil in a bowl.